 Fees: The card has a 16.49% to 24.49% variable purchase APR; the balance transfer rate is the same.
 The balance transfer fee is 3% of each transaction, at a minimum of $10.
 The card is $75 a year, but you won’t pay foreign transaction fees.
 The balance transfer fee is 3% of each transaction, at a minimum of $10.

 Best for Delta Air Lines: Gold Delta SkyMiles® Credit Card from American Express

-Why we like it: New Gold Delta SkyMiles® Credit Card from American Express members earn 30,000 Bonus Miles after spending $1,000 in purchases in the first 3 months and a $50 statement credit after making a Delta purchase in the first 3 months with your new Card.
-You earn 2 miles on every dollar spent on purchases made directly with Delta and 1 mile for every eligible dollar spent on purchases.
+Why we like it: New Gold Delta SkyMiles® Credit Card from American Express members earn 60,000 Bonus Miles after you make $3,000 in purchases on your new Card within your first 4 months.
+Offer expires on 9/19/2018.
+You earn 2 miles for every dollar spent on eligible purchases made directly with Delta and 1 mile for every eligible dollar spent on purchases.

 This card gives you a chance to earn Medallion Qualification Dollars (MQDs), based on your annual spending on Delta and many partner flights.
 The MQDs required to reach platinum, gold, or silver medallion status for a qualification year are waived if you spend $25,000 or more during a calendar year on the card.